 So if you do not use proper care before backing up, you could hit a vehicle, child, pedestrian, bicyclist, or pet, resulting in vehicle damage, injury, or death.
-Even though the vehicle has the RVC system, always check carefully before backing up by checking behind your vehicle.
+Even though the vehicle has the RVC system, always check carefully before backing up by checking behind and around the vehicle.